 - be able to sit, stand or walk for moderate periods of time, lift and carry moderately heavy objects, and reach bench tops, shelves and patients in hospital beds or collection chairs.

-- have manual dexterity necessary to perform phlebotomy and the fine manipulations required to safely and accurately perform and report laboratory tests.
+- have manual dexterity necessary to perform the fine manipulations required to safely and accurately perform and report laboratory tests.

 - be able to distinguish color, clarity, odor and special characteristics of clinical specimens.
-Have visual acuity necessary to use a microscope and distinguish colors of the spectrum and discriminate fine cellular details.
+Have visual acuity necessary to use a microscope and distinguish colors and discriminate fine cellular details.
 Be able to read graphs, fine print and video displays to adequately perform laboratory tests.

 - be aware of and recognize potential hazards and adhere to the rules and guidelines for laboratory and hospital safety .